A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: Statistics of entanglement sampling

 These immediately gives

 thus the third order mutual information which coincides with TEE:

-by the same token we would arrive at the same $\log2$ with the fixed $\sigma_4 = -1$.
+By the same token we would arrive at the same $\log2$ with the fixed $\sigma_4 = -1$.
+This is also consistent with that obtained by LW construction on a skeletal region \cite{Berthiere2022}.
 Hence in the chosen basis, the topological entanglement inside the plaquette Wilson loop can be treated as a classical statistical problem where a negative third order mutual information $I_3$ is indicative of the existence of TEE; and this holds true for larger loops with negative $I_n$.
 Note that the equal-weight superposition between gauge configuration, thus the presence of the gauge operator $\sum_{s} \prod_{i\in +_s}\sigma_i^x$ in the Hamiltonian, is essential in deriving the above result.
 Its absence will lead to a product state that trivially satisfies the constraint $\expval{\prod_\square \sigma_i^z} = 1$ at zero temperature without fluctuation in the samples of projective measurements.

 This toy example also clearly showcases the gauge constraint as an essential piece that give rise the synergistic information, in the same way it is needed in the conventional derivation of TEE in previous references.
 In the statistical point of view, the TEE is equivalent to the intrinsic many-body correlation that cannot be reduced to several correlations of pairs of qubits.
 The key role played by the gauge constraint can also be reflected in another kind of subsystem partition: assume a subsystem whereby the constituent four qubits are colinear, thus the gauge constraint does not interfere.
 In this case $I_3 = 0$ since no synergy would emerge in absence of gauge constraint; this is also consistent with Ref. \cite{Bowen2019} where the authors showed the quantum conditional mutual information vanishes for subsystems with colinear topology.
-Hence, to witness $S_{\rm topo}$ or $I_n$, we must partition the lattice into a topology such that the gauge constraint is present.
+Hence, to witness $S_{\rm topo}$ or $I_n$, we must partition a subsystem into a topology such that the gauge constraint is present, such as the skeletal loop shown in Fig.~\ref{fig:skele}(b).
 Nevertheless, we would like to point out that it is still possible to extract TEE in certain fine-tuned scenarios using only two-point correlations if there are particles in additional quantum sectors that are coupled to the emergent gauge field, whereby the information of gauge sector is imprinted into the two-point correlators of the matter sector \cite{Feng2022PRA}.